top of page

 DYSFUNCTION

-Lack of movement and expansion in your rib cage can lead to pain, dysfunction, and limit your breathing efficiency.
-When you inhale the rib cage should expand and externally rotate.
+Lack of movement and expansion in your rib cage can lead to pain, dysfunction and limited breathing efficiency.
+When you inhale, the rib cage should expand and externally rotate.
 When you exhale, your rib cage should depress and internally rotate.
 Patterns of postural compensation can contribute to the rib cage getting stuck in a state of inhalation on the left side (ribs elevated and externally rotated) and in a state of exhalation on the right (ribs in internal rotation and depressed).
-This can lead to further postural compensation, pain, and limit your trunk’s ability to rotate.
+This can lead to further postural compensation and pain, and limit your trunk’s ability to rotate.

 Limited trunk rotation can put more stress and strain on the lumbar spine and lead to disc issues and muscle tightness.
 Restoring motion in the rib cage can assist in restoring reciprocal and alternating movement.